model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 Now that we know that for `original.width = 0`, our assertion fails, we can repeat the experiment with explicit assumptions.
 The experiments should reveal that for all parameters, having a 0 value will cause the assertion to fail.
-Additionally, there is a problem if `factor` is `1` because in this case stretch will return `Some(...)` but the stretched rectangle will be the same size as the original.
+Additionally, there is a problem if `factor` is `1` because in this case `stretch` will return `Some(...)`, but the stretched rectangle will be the same size as the original.
 We missed these cases in our unit and property-based tests.

 We will now add these assumptions through `kani::assume` and re-run the verification in the extension.